zvikasdongre/browser-extension-builder/templates/react/README.md

-# Browser extension with svelte
+# Browser extension with react

 This project is created by the **browser-extension-builder**.